Internationalization Puzzles

 Why Internationalization Puzzles?

-Hi, my name is Martijn van Iersel, and I teach a workshop about internationalization for programmers.
+Hi, my name is Martijn van Iersel, and I work as developer at TOPdesk.
+There, I teach a workshop about internationalization.

-To help teach these concepts, I created a series of programming puzzles, which you can do too!
+To help teach these concepts, I created a series of programming puzzles, and they are available to everyone!

 How to solve a puzzle